“I have just heard five pistol shots down the street… The pistol did its work well… two of my friends were shot. Both died within three minutes.”

-— Mark Twain describing Virginia City to his mother in a letter.
+— Mark Twain describes Virginia City to his mother in a letter.

-One of the oldest settlements in Nevada, it got its start when two miners by the names of Pat McLaughlin and Peter O’Reilly discovered gold at the head of Six-Mile Canyon in 1859.
-Soon, another miner named Henry Comstock, stumbled upon their find and claimed it was on his property.
-The gullible McLaughlin and O’Reilly believed him and that assured Henry a place in history when the giant Comstock Lode was named.
+One of Nevada’s oldest settlements started when two miners by the names of Pat McLaughlin and Peter O’Reilly discovered gold at the head of Six-Mile Canyon in 1859.
+Soon, another miner named Henry Comstock stumbled upon their find and claimed it was on his property.
+The gullible McLaughlin and O’Reilly believed him, which assured Henry a place in history when the giant Comstock Lode was named.

-However, the Comstock Lode would not be known for gold, but rather, for its immensely rich silver deposits.
-Though silver had initially been discovered in 1857 in Nevada by brothers, Ethan and Hosea Grosh, they died before they could record their claims.
-Though the miners rushed in after the discovery of gold, they were unable to get to it because of the heavy blue-gray clay that clung to picks and shovels.
+However, the Comstock Lode would not be known for gold but rather for its immensely rich silver deposits.
+Though silver had initially been discovered in 1857 in Nevada by brothers Ethan and Hosea Grosh, they died before recording their claims.
+Though the miners rushed in after discovering gold, they could not get to it because of the heavy blue-gray clay that clung to picks and shovels.
 However, when someone had the good sense to assay the sticky mud, it was found to be worth $2,000 a ton – a very nice amount in those days.

 Grubby prospectors became instant millionaires.
-Famous men like William Ralston and George Crocker, who would found the Bank of California; Leland Stanford, George Hearst, John Mackay, and William Flood made their fortunes in Comstock mining.
+Famous men like William Ralston and George Crocker found the Bank of California; Leland Stanford, George Hearst, John Mackay, and William Flood made their fortunes in Comstock mining.
 Soon mansions, imported furniture and fashions from Europe, and the finest in food, drink, and entertainment were commonplace.
 Virginia City quickly rivaled San Francisco in size and excess.

-It was in Virginia City that Samuel Clemens, then a reporter on the local Territorial Enterprise newspaper, first used his famous pen name of Mark Twain.
+In Virginia City, Samuel Clemens, then a reporter on the local Territorial Enterprise newspaper, first used his famous pen name of Mark Twain.
 He went to work for the newspaper in the summer of 1862 at the age of 26.
-A year later he began signing the name “Mark Twain” to his columns.
+A year later, he began signing the name “Mark Twain” to his columns.

 Engineers made amazing breakthroughs to facilitate the silver removal.
 New honey-combed, square-set timbers became the industry standard to shore up mine shafts.